Beaconsys/Beacon/data/README.rst

 - We share the link here
 - Anyone can obtian these data by access the link

-We are now peaparing open source data and will open source gradually.
+We are now peaparing data and will open source gradually.

 Contact us: